xerion0712/SolanaSecToolkit/README.md

 Run static analysis on your Solana smart contracts.
 Generates both JSON and HTML If no path is provided, it recursively scans the current directory for all `.rs` files, automatically ignoring `target/` and `.git/` folders.

+HTML reports automatically open in your default browser when running interactively, but remain closed in CI/automation environments.

 ```bash
 solsec scan [PATH] [OPTIONS]